Lakshay-Pruthi/Furniture-Gallery/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the necessary dependencies.
-3. Run `npm start` to start the development server.
+3. Run `npm run dev` to start the development server.

 ## Contributing